VoronDesign/VoronUsers/printer_mods/tallman5/z-locks/readme.md

 **Important** - Do not forget to remove all Z Locks before printing!

 ## Bonus Steps
 After installing the Z Locks, do not stand up the printer yet.
 If the build manual was followed, the gantry has the Z belts attached.
 While the printer is still on its back, fish the Z belts through the Z drives.
-This is much easier with the printer and its back.
+This is much easier with the printer on its back.

 Enjoy!